Unity City Academy: Controversy over OFSTED inspections

 The reality was very different and the UK Department for Education (DfE) had to intervene and contradict OFSTED's judgement.
 The DfE wrote to the academy complaining of "unacceptably low standards" stating, "...The Academy has had three consecutive years with poor results...Not enough pupils make or exceed expected levels of progress...
 In 2013 English and maths were both considerably below national medians..."

 The intervention of the DfE to correct OFSTED was highly unusual and it suggests that when OFSTED judged that the Academy was inadequate in 2005, 2009 and 2016, the intervening judgement that it was 'good' in 2013 was a rogue and mistaken judgement, based on factors stated in the OFSTED reports which were later shown to be false.

 For example, OFSTED's judgements about the leadership and management of the academy were excessively optimistic when they stated in 2014 that "Systems to check the quality of teaching and students’ achievement are extensive and rigorous..."(Ofsted 2014).
-OFSTED's own reports included examples of excessively optimstic predictions of exam results, and when declaring the academy to be inadequate in 2016 it explicitly contradicts its earlier judgements by stating that the monitoring of teaching was not good enough.
+OFSTED's own reports included examples of excessively optimistic predictions of exam results, and when declaring the academy to be inadequate in 2016 it explicitly contradicts its earlier judgements by stating that the monitoring of teaching was not good enough.
 Furthermore, as well as data showing falsely optimistic exam predictions in 2014, internal reports by Beverley Perin to the AET board showed that the Academy was still over-predicting its results two year's later in 2016.